Cafeteria & Lunch Program

-Cafeteria meal plans for the upcoming fall semester are now available for purchase in the main office.
-Semester meal plans are $575 and can be purchased via cash, cheque or a credit card (form scanned and emailed) to email@example.com or phoned in to 306.791.9150.
-Semester meal plans cannot be purchased in the Finance office.
+Cafeteria lunch plans are available for purchase in the main office.
+Semester lunch plans are $595 and can be purchased via cash, cheque or a credit card (form scanned and emailed) to email@example.com or phoned in to 306-791-9150.
+Semester lunch plans cannot be purchased in the Finance office.

 The cash balance can be any amount, but there is a 10% savings if you add $100 or more.
 For example, you get $110 worth of meals for $100.

 Meals can also be purchased at a price of $6.00 breakfast, $8.50 lunch and $9.50 supper.